Mats Mõtslane

 Mart Kiirats (6 January 1884 – 16 November 1956), also known by his pseudonym Mats Mõtslane, was an Estonian writer and politician.

 Kiirats was born on 6 January 1884 in Tõstamaa in Pärnu County and became a writer.
 He was elected to the Estonian Provincial Assembly, which governed the Autonomous Governorate of Estonia between 1917 and 1919; he served the full term and was the Secretary between 27 July and 25 October 1917.
-He did not sit in the newly formed Republic of Estonia's Asutav Kogu (Constituent Assembly), but was elected to the first legislature of the Riigikogu (Parliament) in 1920 as a member of the Farmers' Assemblies party.
+He did not sit in the newly formed Republic of Estonia's Asutav Kogu (Constituent Assembly), but was elected to the I Riigikogu, first legislature of the Estonian parliament, in 1920 as a member of the Farmers' Assemblies party.
 He stepped down on 12 April 1921 and was replaced by Jaan Saul.
 Kiirats died on 16 November 1956 in Vändra.